josephg/egwalker-paper/reg-text.typ

 = Evaluation <benchmarking>

 // Hints for writing systems papers https://irenezhang.net/blog/2021/06/05/hints.html
+// Benchmarking crimes to avoid https://gernot-heiser.org/benchmarking-crimes.html

+// TODO: anonymise the references to repos for the conference submission
+// Can use a service like https://anonymous.4open.science/

-// TODO: anonymise the references to repos for the conference submission We implemented two versions of eg-walker: one in TypeScript that is optimised for code simplicity @reference-reg, and one in Rust (as part of the _Diamond Types_ library @dt) that is optimised for performance.
+We implemented two versions of eg-walker: one in TypeScript that is optimised for code simplicity @reference-reg, and one in Rust (as part of the _Diamond Types_ library @dt) that is optimised for performance.
-The TypeScript implementation omits several optimisations, including internal run-length encoding and B-trees.
-But its behaviour is otherwise equivalent to the Rust implementation.
+The TypeScript implementation omits several optimisations, including internal run-length encoding and B-trees, but its behaviour is otherwise equivalent to the Rust implementation.
 The benchmarks in this section use the Rust version.
 Details of the hardware and software setup of our experiments are given in @benchmark-setup.